Warren William

-Warren William (born Warren William Krech; December 2, 1894 – September 24, 1948) was a Broadway and Hollywood actor, immensely popular during the early 1930s; he was later nicknamed the "King of Pre-Code".
-He was the first actor to play Perry Mason.
+Warren William Krech (December 2, 1894 – September 24, 1948) was an American stage and screen actor, who achieved Hollywood stardom during the early 1930s.
+Later earning the nickname the "King of Pre-Code", he typified the cunning, often-amoral leading men of early sound cinema.
+According to one critic, "no other actor embodied the classy mix of charm and sleaze that epitomized pre-Code Hollywood."
+He was also the first actor to portray fictional lawyer Perry Mason.

 Early life

-Warren William Krech's family originated in Bad Tennstedt, Thuringia, Germany.
-His grandfather, Ernst Wilhelm Krech (born 1819), fled Germany in 1848 during the Revolution, going first to France and later emigrating to the United States.
+William was born in Aitkin, Minnesota, in 1894, to parents of German ancestry.
+His family originated in Bad Tennstedt, Thuringia, Germany.
+His grandfather, Ernst Wilhelm Krech (born 1819), fled Germany during the first year of the German revolutions of 1848–49, going first to France and later emigrating to the United States.
 He wed Mathilde Grow in 1851, and had six children.
 Freeman E. Krech, Warren's father, was born in 1856.
 Around the age of 25, Freeman moved to Aitkin, a small town in Minnesota, where he bought a newspaper, The Aitkin Age, in 1885.
 He married Frances Potter, daughter of a merchant, September 18, 1890.
 Their son Warren was born December 2, 1894.

-Warren William's interest in acting began in 1903, when an opera house was built in Aitkin.
-He was an avid and lifelong amateur inventor and was personally involved in working his farm, pursuits that may have contributed to his death by exposing him to a variety of dangerous contaminants, ranging from sawdust to DDT.
+William's interest in acting began in 1903, when an opera house was built in Aitkin.
+He was an avid and lifelong amateur inventor and was personally involved in working his farm, pursuits that may have contributed to his death by exposing him to a variety of dangerous contaminants, ranging from sawdust to DDT, and held a patent on the first lawn vacuum.
 After high school, William auditioned for, and was enrolled in, the American Academy of Dramatic Arts (AADA) in New York City in October 1915.

 As his senior year at AADA was coming to an end, the United States had entered the First World War, and William enlisted in the United States Army.
 He was assigned from base to base, in charge of training new men at various locations, and in 1918 was assigned to Fort Dix, New Jersey, near New York City.
-During this period, he met his future wife, Helen Barbara Nelson, who was 17 years older than he was.
-In October 1918, William's unit was deployed to the war front in France, and the war ended one month later.
-William's military service ended 1919, after which he began working on his acting career.
+During this period, he met his future wife, Helen Barbara Nelson, who was 17 years his elder.
+In October 1918, William's unit was deployed to the front in France, and the war ended one month later.
+William's military service ended in 1919, after which he embarked on an acting career.
 In 1923, he and Helen were married.